 Future prospects for feedstocks involve a movement into higher yields, residuals, and/or low transportation requirements.
 Although current commercial biofuels are produced primarily from field crops, forestry is the most abundant source which will be key to expanding production in the future.
 As identified by Mabee and Saddler (2010), utilization of forestry residuals and energy crops will also be critical movement for the biofuels industry to expand in Canada.
 Greater use of field crops will require policy drivers such as higher blending rates of biofuel in gasoline and diesel, as well as incentives for increased production in Canada.
 Agricultural residues are non-food feedstock for biofuel, however, will require improved technology and economics to achieve commercial production.
-Although livestock wastes represent the smallest agricultural feedstock in terms of available volume, they are the most effective feedstock for the reduction of GHG emissions.
+Although livestock wastes represent the smallest agricultural feedstock for the reduction of GHG emissions.